kevinvincent/hassio-addons/sonos-audioclip-tts/README.md

 This project is based on original code from this [Sonos Developer Blog post]( https://developer.sonos.com/code/making-sonos-talk-with-the-audioclip-api/).

 In a nutshell, we're using the [audioClips](https://developer.sonos.com/reference/control-api/audioclip/) namespace commands in the [Sonos Control API](https://developer.sonos.com/build/direct-control/) to play speech.
-This speech was created using Google Translate's text to speech API.
+This speech will be generated using Google Translate's text to speech API.
+You can also play arbitrary audio files hosted anywhere (including on your home assistant instance).

 This will only work with the devices listed at the top of the page here: [Audio Clip Documentation](https://developer.sonos.com/reference/control-api/audioclip/)